Hello Fellow Codenewbies 👋,

 Will people understand my English?
 And if so, can they receive the message I want to deliver clearly?
-Would it help them in some way as those posts that have helped me, that have motivated me?
+Would it help them in some way, such as those posts that have helped and motivated me?

-The thoughts lingered in my mind for the whole period of my journey, which is why I was holding myself back for so long.
+The thoughts lingered in my mind for the whole period of my journey, which is why I held myself back for so long.

 One night my daughter had trouble sleeping.
-So I couldn't learn anything because she was waking up every half hour.
+So I couldn't learn anything because she woke up every half hour.

 Instead, I published my first post: How I Got Into Learn To Code.
-And it felt good because I was finally able to beat the impostor syndrome.
-Also, I did one of the things that I originally wanted to do (even though not on my own website yet)!
+And it felt good because I could finally beat the impostor syndrome.
+Also, I did one of the things I originally wanted to do (even though it is not on my website yet)!